aksholokhov/gspack/README.md

 ```
 This will create three tests "Addition", "Power", and "Arrange", each, being done correctly, will give to a student
 1, 1, and 3 points respectively, with the total of 5 points.
 In the last part we also define custom relative and absolute
-tolerances (sometimes it's necessary for taking round-off and numerical errors into account properly).
+tolerances: sometimes it's necessary for taking round-off and numerical errors into account properly.

-Now we launch the `gspack`: in terminal, type
+Now we launch the `gspack`: in the terminal, type
 ```shell script
 $ gspack --solution path/to/the/hw0_solution.py
 ```